 Reputation and Rejections

-This documentation also covers rejections: when you send an email that bounces, a recipient unsubscribes, or they mark an email as spam, their address is added to your Rejection Blacklist and future messages to them become rejections.
-Rejections aren’t sent, so they won’t affect your reputation — but like reputation, the Rejection Blacklist is directly connected to bounces, unsubscribes, and spam complaints.
+This documentation also covers rejections: when you send an email that bounces, a recipient unsubscribes, or they mark an email as spam, their address is added to your Rejection Denylist and future messages to them become rejections.
+Rejections aren’t sent, so they won’t affect your reputation—but like reputation, the Rejection Denylist is directly connected to bounces, unsubscribes, and spam complaints.

 Reputation and hourly quota